The best authentic Chinese dim sum, gourmet coffee and even a fab manicure – it's all in Chinatown, of course

 Fu Tak Chi Museum

-Once the oldest Chinese temples in Singapore, Fu Tak Chi Museum now displays over 200 artefacts donated by former residents of Chinatown.
+The oldest Chinese temple in Singapore, Fu Tak Chi Museum now displays over 200 artefacts donated by former residents of Chinatown.
 The building is one of the area’s finest examples of restored architecture.

 Fu Tak Chi Museum, 76 Telok Ayer St, Singapore 048464, p.
 6580 2888.
 Open 10am-10m daily.